-Integrated care is about people only having to tell their story once and getting the high quality care and support that they want and need, in a joined-up and seamless approach.
+Integrated care is about people only having to tell their story once and getting the high-quality care and support that they want and need, in a joined-up and seamless way.
 It’s about the right services being provided and care being given by appropriately skilled workers.

 To do this, social care, health services, housing organisations and other service providers need to work together to join up the care and support they provide.

 We’ve developed resources to help you to consider how to work across organisational boundaries to deliver seamless care.

 These principles will help you to think through what is meant by workforce integration and the contribution that workforce development can make.
 There is also practical guidance to help you when thinking about the learning and development needs of your workers.

 The extent to which organisations work together affects people’s experiences of being admitted and/or discharged from hospital.

 We spoke to a range of adult social care and health employers to find out how they work with each other and other sectors, particularly around hospital admissions and discharges.

 We’ve developed seven top tips based on the findings, to help you build effective relationships and refine current ways of working with different organisations in your integrated care system.